RahulSDeshpande/tyriar.github.io/_posts/2014-06-15-fibonacci-heap.md

 {% include svg-with-script.html class="center-aligned" alt="Extract minimum" src="/images/2014/06/15/extract-min1.anim.svg" width="390px" %}

 If the minimum was the only node in the root list, the pointer to the minimum node is set to the smallest node in the root list and the operation is completed.

-Otherwise, the 'consolidate' operation is performed which merges all trees of the same order together until there are no two trees with the same degree.
+If not, the 'consolidate' operation is performed which merges all trees of the same order together until there are no two trees of the same order.
 The minimum is then set to the smallest node in the root list.

 {% include svg-with-script.html class="center-aligned" alt="Consolidate" src="/images/2014/06/15/extract-min2.anim.svg" width="390px" %}